cassidyjames/cassidyjames.github.io/resume.md

 - Attended [GNOME UX Hackfest 2017](http://blog.system76.com/post/167747412318/gnome-ux-hackfest-2017), helping to design future improvements to GNOME Shell and GDM
 - Designed several detailed GTK+ interfaces and helped bring them to life in code
+- Accepted as a member of the [GNOME Foundation](https://www.gnome.org/foundation/membership/) for work on GNOME and downstream projects

 ### elementary LLC. _2011–present_